 Enforcement and penalties

-The Vehicle Certification Agency (VCA) manage the takeback scheme.
+The National Measurement and Regulation Office (NMRO) manage the takeback scheme.
 They can visit your premises at any time to check how you’re handling waste batteries.

 You could be fined up to £5,000 if you don’t comply with the regulations.